LuanRT/YouTube.js/README.md

 start();
 ```

-## Note
-Never sign-in with your personal account, you might get banned if you spam (don't ever do that) or simply because YouTube detected unusual activity coming from your account.
-Also, I'm not responsible if any of that happens to you.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.